KeithTheDev/elite-js/README.md

 ---

-*Elite JS is a fan project and is not affiliated with or endorsed by the creators of the original Elite game.*
+*Elite JS is a fan project and is not affiliated with or endorsed by the creators of the original Elite game.
+All original game concepts, ship designs, and the Elite name are the property of their respective owners.
+This project is created out of appreciation for the original work and is intended for educational and non-commercial purposes.*